Mathématique: Chapter 58

 Written for violin and piano.

 And this one?
-This one he knew.
+This one, he knew.

 He knew it in his hands.
 He knew it in his mind.
 And even though he didn’t remember anything about the personality or character of Gloria Whitbourn Rush, he knew how she played the thing.
-The way she’d exploded into the the turn from A major to A minor in the Adagio.
+The way she’d exploded into the turn from A major to A minor in the Adagio.
 The life she’d brought to the second movement, stealing the melody from the piano, always a little early.
-And how difficult, how terribly terribly difficult, it was for anyone to keep up with her during the Presto.
+And how difficult, how terribly, terribly difficult it was for anyone to keep up with her during the Presto.

 So.
 There was something of her that something of him remembered.